mjonyh/workshop_python/README.md

 # workshop_python

-This git is created for the workshop purpose.
+This git is created for a scientific workshop purpose.
+The basic objective of this workshop is to make the attendee able to write a programing code in python.